Azure-Samples/azure-ml-federated-learning/automated_provisioning/README.md

 ## Prerequisites

+We are providing a [docker file](./Dockerfile) which contains all the prerequisites below.
+We strongly recommend you use this dockerfile to ensure you have all the required dependencies.

+> Reading the rest of this **Prerequisites** section is completely optional, as all these steps have been incorporated in the docker file.

 Taken from [here](https://github.com/Azure/AML-Kubernetes#prerequisites) (along with the K8s cluster creation/connection steps).

 0. Have PowerShell (or PowerShell Core if not on Windows).